emilyjchao/react-native-firebase-firestore-crud-example/README.md

 ### Noted Additional files
 * ```AddChildScreen``` non-functional screen that could be utilized when multiple children are added.
+* ``` ChildDetailsScreen``` not used screen that could be the starting point for displaying account information about a child, most useful when there are multiple children added.
+*

 # Recommended Improvements
 Moving forward, we recommend that Serta Simmons make several changes to the logic of our sleep algorithms and app, data visualization, and database structure.
 At the highest level we have generally implemented the front-end, but have not created any logic on the server side.
 This is the most pressing addition.
 The server should include logic for better processing data from the arduino and serve specific data to the app rather than all at once.